Tbanks9/Snake/README.md

 3. Some functions can be broken up (Move functions as seen in the above code snippet for example).
 I would ideally have the snake increasing size as its own function to avoid repeating code.

+## Wins

+Getting the snake to eat, grow and increase speed initially took a bit of time to wrap my head around, so I was thrilled when everything all of a sudden clicked.
+Overall a big win for me was being able to solidify my vanilla JavaScript knowledge, and build a game that was as much fun building as it is playing it.

+## Key Learnings

+A key learning for me was getting used to researching when you're unsure.
+I initially spent a couple days struggling by myself, and getting things done very slowly.
+I accepted that this was all still new territory for me, and that I was always going to run into problems that I hadn't yet come across as a developer.